grz0zrg/fbg/README.md

 All usable functions and structures are documented in the `fbgraphics.h` file with [Doxygen](http://www.stack.nl/~dimitri/doxygen/)

-The HTML documentation can be found in the `docs` directory.
+The HTML documentation can be found in the `docs` directory, it is also hosted on GitHub [here](https://grz0zrg.github.io/fbg/)

 Examples demonstrating all features are available in the `examples` directory.